Icosa-Computing/langchain-icosa/README.md

 2. `thresh_param`: Overrides the thresh parameter.
 3. `risk_param`: Overrides the risk parameter.
 4. `weight`: Overrides the weight parameter.
+5. `seed`: Sets the seed for the LLM.

 However, unlike invoke, streaming does not support different response types.
 All streams will include the final reasoning.

 ### Callbacks

-The LLM supports access to both the distinct reasons generated in the sampling step and the final reasons selected in the annealing step via the `CombinatorialReasoningCallbackHandler`.
+The LLM supports access to the sampled reasons, the distinct sampled reasons, and the final reasons selected in the annealing step via the `CombinatorialReasoningCallbackHandler`.
 Example usage is shown below.

 ```Python
 from langchain_icosa.combinatorial_reasoning import CombinatorialReasoningLLM, CombinatorialReasoningCallbackHandler